10 Great Short Hikes on the North Oregon Coast

 The easy, 0.25-mile trek to Devil’s Cauldron is one of the biggest bang-for-your-buck hikes anywhere on the Oregon Coast.
 The trailhead is an unassuming gravel pull-off from Highway 101 with room for a few cars.
 From here, you’ll follow the Elk Flats Trail through grasslands and out to a viewpoint overlooking the towering cliffs of Devil’s Cauldron.
 Beneath the cliffs, ocean waves enter a narrow cove where they crash and churn.
 To the north, you’ll see Cape Falcon behind the Cauldron.
 A fence at the viewpoint makes it a family-friendly destination.

 Although the hike to Devil’s Cauldron is short, the Elk Flats Trail continues for another 1.3 miles through the forest to Short Sand Beach if you’re looking for more distance.
-There is theoretically a second viewpoint on the way, but it is pretty overgrown.
+There is, theoretically, a second viewpoint on the way, but it’s pretty overgrown.
 The trail gets a bit rough at times past the Cauldron and the trail to Short Sand Beach described above is the shorter and easier way to get there.

 5. Neahkahnie Mountain